LendKey student loan refinancing review

-Although LendKey doesn’t have many customer reviews online, it’s accredited by the Better Business Bureau (BBB) which means it has a reputation of quality service.
+Although LendKey doesn’t have many customer reviews online, it’s accredited by the Better Business Bureau (BBB) which means it meets certain transparency standards and makes an effort to resolve consumer complaints.
 LendKey’s been accredited by the BBB since 2012 and has an A+ rating.

-Compare LendKey to other top student loan providers
+Compare LendKey to other student loan refinancing providers

 Am I eligible?

 If you have a student loan you’re currently repaying, a decent credit score and/or a steady source of income, you may qualify for a refinanced loan from LendKey.
 There are a number of factors that go into getting a personal loan, but as long as you have a history of on-time payments for your loan, you have the opportunity to get better rates.